Rafia26/Team_STAR_CSE327/README.md

 Step 4: Open the project folder in VS code.

-Step 5: Inside the VS code terminal, activate the virtual environment and run the following commands:
+Step 5: Inside the VS code terminal, activate the virtual environment and run the following commands.
+Note that, this project uses Firebase Realtime database so, the python wrapper for the Firebase API should also be installed.

         pip install django
+        pip install pyrebase4

 Step 6: Run the following command in your VS code terminal to run the project and click on the localhost link: